demisto/content/Packs/Jira/Integrations/JiraV2/README.md

     * __Mirror incoming incidents__: Mirror incoming incidents
     * __Fetch incidents__
     * __Incident type__
-    * __File Entry Tag__: Choose a tag to add to an entry in order to mirror it as a attachment in Jira.
+    * __File Entry Tag__: Choose a tag to add to an entry in order to mirror it as an attachment in Jira.
     * __Comment Entry Tag__: Choose a tag to add to an entry in order to mirror it as a comment in Jira.
-    * __Fetch Comments__: Fetch comments for Jira ticket
+    * __Fetch Comments__: Fetch comments for Jira ticket.
-    * __Fetch Attachments__: Fetch attachments for Jira ticket
+    * __Fetch Attachments__: Fetch attachments for Jira ticket.
     * __Use created field to fetch incidents__
 4. Click __Test__ to validate the URLs, token, and connection.

 ## Fetched Incidents Data
 ---
-When you enable fetched incidents, Cortex XSOAR fetches the first batch of Jira issues from the 10 minutes prior to when the integration was added.
+When you enable incidents fetching, Cortex XSOAR fetches the first batch of Jira issues from the 10 minutes prior to when the integration was added.
 After the first batch of fetched issues, Cortex XSOAR fetches new Jira issues as soon as they are generated in Jira.
-By default, 50 issues are pulled for each call.
-To pull older Jira issues, use the query to fetch issues option.
+By default, 50 issues are fetched for each call.
+To fetch older Jira issues, use the query to fetch issues option.
 If `Fetch comments` is enabled, The fetched incident will include the comments in the Jira issue.
 If `Fetch attachments` is enabled, The fetched incident will include the attachments in the Jira issue.

 ## Configure Incident Mirroring
-**This feature is compliant with XSOAR version 6.0 and above.**
+**This feature is compliant with Cortex XSOAR version 6.0 and above.**
 This part walks you through setting up the Jira integration to mirror incidents from Jira in Cortex XSOAR.
-It includes steps for configuring the integration and incoming and outgoing mappers.
-However, it does not cover every option available in the integration nor classification and mapping features.
+The instructions below include steps for configuring the integration and the incoming and outgoing mappers.
+However, not every option available in the integration, nor all classification and mapping features are covered.
 For information about **Classification and Mapping** visit: [Classification and Mapping](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/incidents/classification-and-mapping.html).

-When mirroring incidents, you can make changes in Jira that will be reflected in Cortex XSOAR, or vice versa.
+When mirroring incidents, you can make changes in Jira, which will be reflected in Cortex XSOAR, or vice versa.
 You can also attach files from either of the systems, which will then be available in the other system.

-This is made possible by the addition of 3 new functions in the integration, which are applied with the following options:
+This is made possible by the addition of 3 new functions to the integration, which are applied with the following options:
 - External schema support
 - Can sync mirror in
 - Can sync mirror out